Midnight Sun in Iceland: What to Do & Where to Go

 What is the Midnight Sun?

 When the North Pole is facing the sun, it basks in 6 months of sunlight due to the Earth's axis.
-Because Iceland is a country that is fairly high in the Northern Hemisphere, it also experiences this phenomenon - however, it doesn’t last quite so long!
-The level of light during the Midnight Sun means that the breathtaking scenery in Iceland is often flooded with vibrant colors
+Because Iceland is a country that is fairly high in the Northern Hemisphere, it also experiences this phenomenon; however, it doesn’t last quite so long!
+The level of light during the Midnight Sun means that the breathtaking scenery in Iceland is often flooded with vibrant colors.

 This provides the rare opportunity to experience much of Iceland’s natural beauty, late into the night.
 But you might be left wondering what there is to do in the country with the midnight sun and what activities you can still do, as many places will have limited opening hours.

 While the Midnight Sun might be a phenomenon you’ve not experienced before, it can be hard to know how best to appreciate it.
-We've provided you with a guide to the best experiences under Iceland’s midnight sun.
+We've provided you with a guide to the best experiences under Iceland’s Midnight Sun.

 Take Part in the Midnight Sun Run